-Truck drivers how to relieve pain and stay healthy
+Truck drivers: How to relieve pain and stay healthy

-Here are a few suggestions you can try:
+Below, are a few suggestions you can try:

 Take breaks.
 You need to rest as much as possible.
-It is not a coincidence that specialist recommend frequent breaks among other things like at least 8 hours of sleep.
+It is not a coincidence that specialists recommend frequent breaks among other things like at least 8 hours of sleep.
 So, breaks are healthy and necessary for a healthy brain and body.

 Exercise and keep moving.
 When you take a break you should also spend some time walking and exercising.
 Being active energizes your body and helps the circulation of the blood.
 On your break, instead of sitting or lying down, you could do some simple exercises.

 Eat fruits and veggies instead of fast food.
 That could prove a challenge on the road, but come on, it’s not impossible.
-Stop at a grocery store and fill the bags with carrots, celery, apples and bananas and some nuts.
+Stop at a grocery store and fill the bags with carrots, celery, apples and bananas, and some nuts.
 Snack on this every two hours and when you stop at a truck stop you won’t be as hungry.
 And even if you are hungry, try to choose the healthiest stuff.
 Eat a piece of fruit before anything else, so you are not as hungry before you enter the truck stop.